The food market has been making a big buzz about all organic everything in recent years.

 This legume is packed with more nutritional power than you would ever think.
 These legumes are great for boosting energy and encouraging your little one’s digestive health.
 Lentils are an excellent source of protein and mixed with the best of veggies, it makes a meal perfect for your little prince or princess.

-Because of its natural sweet flavor and soft texture, babies love this one.
+Because of its naturally sweet flavor and soft texture, babies love this one.
 Toddlers can appreciate the subtle flavor of squash as well.
 Squash is an excellent source of vitamins A and C. We like to serve squash with garbanzo beans for a quick healthy meal.
 If you don’t already love squash yourself now, you’ll find you may take a liking to it too!

 The avocado is the epitome of “good’ fat.
 It actually has a similar composition to breast milk which of course makes it really good for you.
-The unsaturated fat in avocados make it safe for babies and toddlers.
+The unsaturated fat in avocados makes it safe for babies and toddlers.
 Kids absolutely love the combination of apples and avocados on toast.
 Equally tomatoes with avocados are amazing too.

 We want to see your favorite recipes for your toddler that use these ingredients.
 Show us on our Facebook page!